ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent8h_2025.md

   title: "St-Lawrence 8h"
   content: "

-The St-Lawrence adventure race is a multisport event that will take place on May 18, 2025, in the Rimouski area (QC).
+The St-Lawrence Adventure Race is a multisport event that will take place on May 18, 2025, in the Rimouski area (QC).
 This event aims to provide a memorable sporting and human adventure for teams while showcasing the beauty and attractions of Bas-Saint-Laurent.

 ### Disciplines

 **Mountain biking, running/trekking, and kayaking**.
-Each discipline requires navigation using a map and compass.
-The distances indicated below are subject to slight variations from the final course.
+Each of these requires map and compass navigation.
+The distances listed below are subject to slight variations from the final course.
 You must have experience in all disciplines involved in the race.

 ### Course